perfact/zodbsync/README.md

 The path to the location of the Data.fs file.
 This is needed for `zodbsync watch`.

+### `run_after_playback`
+Path to a script that is executed after a successful (non-recursive) playback, including indirect calls from `reset` or `pick`.
+If the script exists, it is called and fed the list of changed objects in a JSON format.

 ## Usage

 The executable `zodbsync` provides several subcommands